rpadovani/rpadovani.com/_posts/2015-02-15-ubuntu-phone-hardware.markdown

 layout: post
 title:  "Ubuntu Phone: The hardware"
 date:   2015-02-15 20:02
-description: A personal review after a week with BQ Aquarius E4.5 Ubuntu Edition
+description: A personal review after a week with BQ Aquaris E4.5 Ubuntu Edition
 categories:
 - ubuntu phone
 permalink: ubuntu-phone-hardware
 ---

-Hey all,<br/> finally I have time to do a review for the first Ubuntu Phone - the **BQ Aquarius E4.5 Ubuntu Edition**.
+Hey all,<br/> finally I have time to do a review for the first Ubuntu Phone - the **BQ Aquaris E4.5 Ubuntu Edition**.
 I joined the *Insider Launch Event* (thanks to Canonical for the invite), on Friday 6th Feb, so today is more than one week I use it as main phone, and it's time to do a first review.
 The system itself wasn't a surprise for me, I use Ubuntu as main phone (on a Nexus 4) since